 Cold water therapy is a popular tool for muscle recovery and stress reduction, but the best cold plunge tubs can often be expensive.
 Even DIY ice baths can be costly with having to buy bags of ice for daily use.

 You can make sure you’re getting your money’s worth by properly cleaning and maintaining your cold plunge.
-Keeping your cold plunge clean will help keep your chiller and filtration system working at top levels, extend your tub’s potential lifespan, and overall improve your cold plunge experience.
+Keeping your cold plunge clean can help keep your chiller and filtration systems working at top levels, extend your tub’s potential lifespan, and improve your cold plunge experience, overall.

-What does cold plunge maintenance look like for your cold plunge?
+What does cold plunge maintenance look like for your ice barrel or chiller-powered tub?
 As a competitive weightlifter and 2020 Olympian, I’ve used ice baths ranging from DIY cold plunge stock tanks to premium cold tubs at the Olympic Training Center, and have also had the experience of maintaining them.

-In this guide I’ll go over regular maintenance for your cold plunge: why to do it, what to do, and how often.
-By the end, you’ll be ready to ensure the longevity of your premium recovery tool.
+In this guide, I’ll go over regular maintenance for your cold plunge, including notes on why it’s important, what to do, and how often you should be cleaning your plunge.
+By the end, you’ll be ready to ensure the longevity and sustained performance of your premium recovery tool.

 What Is a Cold Plunge?

 A cold plunge is the act of immersing yourself in cold ice bath water—usually around 55 degrees or colder—for a short time.
-The time will depend on the temperature of the water and your tolerance to the cold, but most people aim for 5 to 10 minutes.
+The time will depend on the temperature of the water and your tolerance to the cold conditions, but most people aim for 5 to 10 minutes per session.
 You can cold plunge in stock tanks with ice water, specially made cold plunge tubs, or even pools designed for cold water immersion.

-Cold tubs and cold plunging have been around for a while, but have become increasingly popular over the past couple of years due to celebrities and athletes sharing their cold water therapy sessions on social media.
+Cold tubs and cold plunging have been around for a while, but have become increasingly popular over the past few years due to celebrities and athletes sharing their cold water therapy sessions on social media.

 While research is still limited, ice bath benefits can include: